pmcgoohan/targeting-zero-mev/content-layer.md

 #### Price Discovery

-Inter-market mechanisms like latency arbitrage that are important for price discovery are still permitted.
-MEV as the exploitation of a powerless victim by a privileged actor due to a centralized vulnerability is not.
+Inter-market mechanisms like simple arbitrage that are important for price discovery are still permitted.
+MEV as the exploitation of a helpless victim by a privileged actor due to a network vulnerability is not.

 #### Philosophy

 There is currently a centralized aspect to the network and it is causing harm.
 We need to fix it if we are serious in our ambitions for full decentralization.

+##

 ## Alex - A Block Content Consensus Protocol